-min_(1).png)

 Mentorship is invaluable when choosing a medical career path.
 Experienced professionals can provide insights into the realities of various specialties and help you navigate the decision-making process.

 Moreover, networking with colleagues, attending conferences, and participating in medical societies can expose you to different fields and help you build connections in your areas of interest.
-A mentor can also guide you through the challenges of medical training and career development, offering advice on everything from residency programs to work-life balance.
+A mentor can also guide you through medical training and career development challenges, offering advice on residency programs and work-life balance.

 6. Be Open to Change and Adaptation